selvackp/MySQLRemoteServerDetails/README.md

 Note :

-	1.We have used AWS EC2 Instance to test the code , if you are using VMWare or OnPrem Host Just ignore key_filename 2.Just enter details you have to connect
+	1.We have used AWS EC2 Instance to test the code , if you are using VMWare or OnPrem Host Just ignore key_filename 2.Just enter the details you have to connect